Fine-tuning a VLM using LoRA

 Advanced Configuration

-For additional fine-tuning parameters and advanced settings like custom learning rates, batch sizes, and optimization options, see the Additional SFT job settings section in our comprehensive fine-tuning guide.Interactive Tutorial: Fine-tuning VLMs with Google Colab
+For additional fine-tuning parameters and advanced settings like custom learning rates, batch sizes, and optimization options, see the Additional SFT job settings section in our comprehensive fine-tuning guide.Interactive Tutorials: Fine-tuning VLMs

-Google Colab Notebook: Fine-tune Qwen2.5 VL on Fireworks AIThis comprehensive tutorial covers:
+Google Colab Notebook: Fine-tune Qwen2.5 VL on Fireworks AI

 - Setting up your environment with Fireworks CLI